fleshborne/NH-Pickup-Leagues/readme.md

 - CSS : For styling the HTML pages.
 - Javascript: This application conforms to the ECMA script specification.

-- Date-Fns: Provides the most comphrehensive yet simple and consistent toolset for manipulating Javascript Dates in a browser and Node.js
+- Date-Fns: Provides the most comprehensive yet simple and consistent toolset for manipulating Javascript Dates in a browser and Node.js

 ## Back-End Technologies: